-The longest tank kill record set by the British Challenger tank in 1991 during the Gulf war is still holding, even almost 30 years later despite new wars and new technologies.
+The longest tank kill record set by the British Challenger tank in 1991 during the Gulf war is still holding, even almost 30 years later, despite new wars and new technologies.

 British Challenger Tank

-The longest confirmed tank kill in history
+The longest confirmed tank kills in history

 During the offensive one, Challenger finally laid to rest the doubts anyone had over the capability of the type with a single shot.
 That shot was made over a staggering range of 5,100m (3 miles) with a Depleted Uranium (DU) round – the longest confirmed tank kill in history.